 Ms. Cervantes is a California Assembly member representing the 60th Assembly District and is Chair of the Assembly Select Committee on Veteran Employment and Education.
 Previously, she served as a Director for the Legislature and the California Voter Registration Project.
 Throughout her career, Sabrina Cervantes has demonstrated her commitment to enhancing the lives of residents throughout Riverside County.
 In her first year she secured a $2 million allocation for a Veterans Resource Center at Norco College.
 Cervantes has authored legislation to support and protect California’s veterans, seniors, students, and families.

-Mr. Christensen is a Managing Director in U.S. Public Affairs and Crisis Practice at Burson-Marsteller in Washington DC, where his clients include some of the world’s largest agriculture, chemical and consumer products companies.
+After more than a combined 25 years in the public and private sectors, Mr. Christensen launched his own full-service public affairs and communications consulting firm, Christensen Consulting in 2017.
+At the same time Mr. Christensen co-founded the non-profit, Responsible Battery Coalition where he currently serves as the Executive Director.
+Previously, he served as the Managing Director in U.S. Public Affairs and Crisis Practice at Burson-Marsteller in Washington DC, where his clients include some of the world’s largest agriculture, chemical and consumer products companies.
 Before joining the private sector, Steve served in several roles as a senior policy official at the United States Department of Agriculture, where he concentrated his efforts on supporting public health and production agriculture through the development and implementation of sound, science-based public policy.

-Mr. Huerta is the Administrator of the Federal Aviation Administration and is responsible for the safety and efficiency of the largest aerospace system in the world.
-He is an experienced transportation official who has held key positions across the country, including serving as Managing Director of the 2002 Olympic Winter Games, as commissioner of New York City's Department of Ports and as the Executive Director of the Port of San Francisco.
+Mr. Huerta completed his term as Administrator of the Federal Aviation Administration (FAA) in January 2018.
+He was the longest tenured Administrator in the agency’s history.
+He currently serves a transportation industry consultant, including acting as a Senior Advisor to Macquarie Capital.
+He is also a member of the Board of Directors of Delta Air Lines, Inc. He is an experienced transportation official who has held key positions across the country, including serving as Managing Director of the 2002 Olympic Winter Games, as commissioner of New York City's Department of Ports and as the Executive Director of the Port of San Francisco.

-Mr. Jones is California’s Insurance Commissioner (elected in 2010 and 2014).
+Mr. Jones served as California’s Insurance Commissioner from 2011 to 2019.
 The California Dept. of Insurance (CDI) regulates the nation’s largest insurance market and an insurance industry which collects $257 billion in premiums annually from California.
 Prior to that, Jones served in the California State Assembly 2004-2010, where he chaired the Assembly Health Committee, the Assembly Judiciary Committee and the Budget Subcommittee on Health and Human Services.

-Mr. Levine is President of Filament Strategies LLC, a boutique, Sacramento-based public policy and public affairs consulting firm.
+Hon.
+Lloyd Levine (ret.) is President of Filament Strategies LLC, a Sacramento-based consulting firm with extensive experience in politics, public policy, public affairs and communications.
 He served as member of the California State Legislature from 2002-2008.
 While in the Assembly he wrote landmark legislation that helped transition California from a severe energy crisis to an era of stable and reliable electricity supplies.
 He also authored bills and built consensus around diversifying California's electricity generation portfolio.

 Mr. Medina is a California Assemblyman representing the 61st Assembly District and is Chair to the Assembly Committee on Higher Education.
 During his first term in the Assembly, Medina led the effort to ensure the UCR School of Medicine receive $15 million of full and continuous funding through the state budget, to train students for crucial jobs in the health-care industry.
 He also passed legislation which assisted small businesses, helped protect seniors, and improved the movement of goods throughout the state.